digidem/mapeo-sqlite-indexer/README.md

 Index an array of documents.
 Documents can be in any order.
 Documents must have an `id` property, a `version` property that is unique, and a `links` property which is an array of version ids for the documents parent(s).

+### indexer.onceWriteDoc(version, listener)

+Set a listener for a doc at a specific version.
+Useful for performing an action based on completion of indexing of a document.

 ### docs

 _Requires_\